Traction Slide: How to Show Growth Metrics That Win Investor Confidence

 How to Design a Traction Slide#

 The design of your traction slide matters almost as much as the metrics themselves.
 A well-designed slide communicates professionalism and analytical rigor.
+Investors spend 25-30 seconds on this slide, so every element must communicate immediately.

 Lead with Your Strongest Metric#